QRS complex: Terminology

 Not every QRS complex contains a Q wave, an R wave, and an S wave.
 By convention, any combination of these waves can be referred to as a QRS complex.
 However, correct interpretation of difficult ECGs requires exact labeling of the various waves.
 Some authors use lowercase and capital letters, depending on the relative size of each wave.
 For example, an Rs complex would be positively deflected, while an rS complex would be negatively deflected.
 If both complexes were labeled RS, it would be impossible to appreciate this distinction without viewing the actual ECG.

 Monomorphic or polymorphic

 Monomorphic refers to all QRS waves in a single lead being similar in shape.
 Polymorphic means that the QRS change from complex to complex.
 These terms are used in the description of ventricular tachycardia.

 Algorithms

 A common algorithm used for QRS complex detection is the Pan-Tompkins algorithm (or method); another is based on the Hilbert transform.
 Numerous other algorithms have been proposed and investigated.
+In recent research, heart beat detection methods based on visibility graphs have been introduced, enabling fast and sample-precise R-peak annotation even in noisy ECG.